-The advantage of breaking the domain down into a number of small elements is that the magnetics problem becomes transformed from a small but difficult to solve problem into a big but relatively easy to solve problem.
-Specifically, triangulation of the problem results in a linear algebra problem with perhaps tens of thousands of unknowns.
-However, techniques exist that allow the computer to solve for all the unknowns in only seconds.
+The advantage of breaking the domain down into a number of small elements is that the problem becomes transformed from a small but difficult to solve problem into a big but relatively easy to solve problem.
+Through the process of discretizaton, a linear algebra problem is formed with perhaps tens of thousands of unknowns.
+However, algorithms exist that allow the resulting linear algebra problem to be solved, usually in a short amount of time.

-FEMM uses triangular elements.
-Over each element, the solution is approximated by a linear interpolation of the values of A at the three vertices of the triangle.
-The linear algebra problem is formed by choosing A on the basis of minimizing the total energy of the problem.
+Specifically, FEMM discretizes the problem domain using triangular elements.
+Over each element, the solution is approximated by a linear interpolation of the values of potential at the three vertices of the triangle.
+The linear algebra problem is formed by minimizing a measure of the error between the exact differential equation and the approximate differential equation as written in terms of the linear trial functions.